 Bessett ran into Wallace at the post office, where he had picked up gadgets from a mail order house.
 He intended to put them together as presents.
 December 1 was considered early for Christmas shopping in 1938.

-“It usually went to the seashore for two weeks every summer and half the fun of going was the finding of shells to take home to make into Christmas presents.
-We’d pick up the prettiest clam shells and scallop shells, a whole basket full, and then when we got back home, we’d paint them in the evenings – make ash trays, pin trays and — and — oh, yes, paper weights and sometimes door stops.
+They spent two weeks at the seashore in summer.
+Half the fun, he said, was finding shells to take home and make into handmade Christmas presents.
+“We’d pick up the prettiest clam shells and scallop shells, a whole basket full, and then when we got back home, we’d paint them in the evenings – make ash trays, pin trays and — and — oh, yes, paper weights and sometimes door stops,” he said.

 “As I look back on it now I realize that some of them were pretty awful but Mother always seemed delighted with our efforts, no matter how feeble they proved to be.
-Honestly we got so we could all paint fairly well – you know, birds and butterflies and flowers.
+Honestly we got so we could all paint fairly well – you know, birds and butterflies and flowers.”

 Canes for Father

 “We always gave him something for his desk.
 He finally accumulated so many of our gifts he put a good-sized table in his room and all of our efforts were laid out to show them to the best advantage.
-I don’t mind telling you we were mighty proud of that collection.
+I don’t mind telling you we were mighty proud of that collection.”